 Quarantine refers to individuals who may be exposed to a positive case, and its purpose is to slow the spread of the disease by separating and restricting the movement of individuals who were exposed to minimize the exposure of others and to monitor them if they become sick.

-At the guidance of health authorities and the state, we are setting aside entire sections of our residence halls for isolation (for positive cases) or quarantine (for contacts) should that become necessary for those students living in the residence halls.
+At the guidance of health authorities and the state, we set aside entire sections of our residence halls for isolation (for positive cases) or quarantine (for contacts) should that become necessary for those students living in the residence halls for the 2020–21 academic year.
 If a student needs to quarantine or self-isolate, representatives from University Housing, University Health Services, Lane County Public Health, and the UO Case Incident Management Team will work closely to determine how to manage each student’s situation on a case-by-case basis.

 A housing resident who is identified through the UO Case Management Team as requiring isolation or quarantine will be assigned to a quarantine or isolation room, receive meals delivered outside their door (three meals, twice daily), and the student may only leave per health authority instruction.
 In addition to daily cleaning by custodial staff, there will be additional sanitizing of touch points using EPA-registered disinfectants.

 A student in isolation (positive case) will not be able to leave their room and therefore, the risk is minimized for cross-interaction with residents once in their room.
 Exceptions include medical appointments.